 - CNN Sports Illustrated or CNNSI, their answer to ESPN's SportsCenter, which had the misfortune of coming into being around the same time as ESPNEWS (which was created as a Take That! move by ESPN against their competition).
 After years of struggling for an audience and cable coverage, it went off the air in 2002.

 - CNN+, a Spanish-language channel for Spain which went off the air in 2010.

 - CNN Italia, the Italian version of CNN.
 It went off the air in 2003.

 - CNNfn, their answer to CNBC.
 It too struggled with audience and cable coverage, and went off the air in 2004.

-- CNN Checkout Channel, a version of the Airport Network, targeted at grocery stores; it wasn't successful and was only in operation from 1991 to 1993.
+- CNN Checkout Channel, a version of CNN's Airport Network, targeted at grocery stores; it wasn't successful and was only in operation from 1991 to 1993.

 - French travel-themed network Odyssey became Stylia in 2010 and then went off the air in 2014.

 - Solar Entertainment has its share of rebranding their channels catered by genre and demographic.
 First, Solar USA, which programmed crime dramas, suspense, and action, was split in 2005 into the comedy-oriented Jack TV, and the action-oriented C/S, which was CT from 2015 to 2017.

 - Trio began as a channel for airing CBC's fine arts programming in the US, then later changed owners a few times before becoming a sister station of Bravo and then becoming a mainstream "pop culture network" that was taken off of TV and replaced with mystery-focused Sleuth.
 Sleuth became Cloo, which drifted back into mainstream programming again before folding completely in 2017.